spookey/drive-me-insane/README.markdown

-# drive-me-insane
+# notify

-alerting, messaging ~ python
+mail and sms alert in python

 use this software as a platform to enable messaging and alerting to your software or scripts